 - Health Promotion Officer

 - Ambulance Officer

-This course can help you become a Public Health Professional, Epidemiologist, Research Officer, Health Promotion Officer and Ambulance Officer.
+This course can help you become a Public Health Professional, Epidemiologist, Research Officer or Health Promotion Officer.

 - Flexible, well-rounded degree you can tailor to suit your specific interests.